obsidiansystems/ledger-app-tezos/README.md

-# ledger-app-tezos
+# Ledger-app-tezos

-There are two versions of this ledger app that are buildable from this
-codebase: a baking-only app ("the baking app"), and a transaction app that supports everything you might want to use the ledger for on Tezos besides baking ("the transaction app").
+There are two versions of this Ledger Nano S application that are buildable from this codebase: a baking-only app ("Baking Application"), and a transaction app that supports everything you might want to use the Ledger for on Tezos besides baking ("Wallet Application").

+## About Key Generation

+Every Ledger generates public and private keys for either `ed25519` or `secp256k1` encryption systems based on a seed (represented by and encoded in the words associated with that Ledger) and a BIP32 path.
+The same seed and BIP32 path will always result in the same key for the same systems.
+This means that, to keep your Bitcoin app from knowing your Tezos keys, and vice versa, different BIP32 paths have to be used for the same Ledger.

+All Tezos BIP32 paths begin with `44'/1729'` (the `'` indicates it is "hardened").
+Which Ledger is intended to be used, as well as choice of encryption system, is indicated by a root key hash, the Tezos-specific base58 encoding of the hash of the public key at `44'/1729'` on that Ledger.
+At the time of this writing, we are currently working on a command line utility to extract this information from a Ledger.

-## The Baking App
+## The Baking Application

-The baking app supports 3 operations: Authorize/get public key, reset high water mark, and sign.
-It will only sign block headers and endorsements, as the purpose of the baking app is that it cannot be coopted to perform other types of operations.
-If a ledger is running with the baking app, it is the expectation of its owner that no transactions will need to be signed with it.
-To sign transactions with that ledger, you will need to switch it to using the general app, or have the general app installed on a paired ledger.
-We recommend the paired ledger approach.
+The Baking Application supports 3 operations: Authorize/get public key, reset high water mark, and sign.
+It will only sign block headers and endorsements, as the purpose of the baking app is that it cannot be co-opted to perform other types of operations.
+If a Ledger is running with the Baking Application, it is the expectation of its owner that no transactions will need to be signed with it.
+To sign transactions with that Ledger, you will need to switch it to using the Wallet Application, or have the Wallet Application installed on a paired Ledger.
+Therefore, if you have a larger stake and bake frequently, we recommend the paired Ledger approach.
+If, however, you bake infrequently and can afford to have your baker offline temporarily, then switching to the Wallet Application on the same Ledger should suffice.

 ### Authorize/Get Public Key

 The authorize/get public key operation is done with the `tezos-client import` command, e.g.
+`tezos-client import secret key my-ledger ledger://tz1..../44'/1729'`, where `tz1...` is the root public key hash for that particular Ledger.

-`tezos-client import ledger secret key my-ledger ed25519`.
-This actually copies only the public key; it says "import secret key" to indicate that the ledgers secret key will be considered available for signing from them on, but it does not actually leave the ledger.
+This actually copies only the public key; it says "import secret key" to indicate that the Ledgers secret key will be considered available for signing from them on, but it does not actually leave the Ledger.

-This sends a BIP32 path to the ledger, and, assuming the user verifies it, sends the public key back to the computer and authorizes the appropriate key for baking.
+This sends a BIP32 path to the Ledger, and, assuming the user verifies it, sends the public key back to the computer and authorizes the appropriate key for baking.
 Once a key is authorized for baking, the user will not have to approve this command again.
-If a key is not authorized for baking, endorsements and block headers with that key will be rejected for signing.
+If a key is not authorized for baking, signing endorsements and block headers with that key will be rejected.
 This authorization data is persisted across runs of the application.

-For now, only one key can be authorized for baking per ledger at a time.
+Only one key can be authorized for baking per Ledger at a time.

 ### Sign

 The sign operation is for signing block headers and endorsements.
-Block headers must have monotonically strictly increasing levels; that is, each block must have a higher level than all previous blocks signed with the ledger.
-This is intended to prevent double baking at the ledger level, as a security measure against potential vulnerabilities where the computer might be tricked into double baking.
-This feature will hopefully be a redundant precaution, but it's implemented at the ledger level because the point of the ledger is to not trust the computer.
-The current high water mark -- the highest level to have been baked so far -- is displayed on the ledger screen, and is also persisted between runs of the device.
+Block headers must have monotonically strictly increasing levels; that is, each block must have a higher level than all previous blocks signed with the Ledger.
+This is intended to prevent double baking at the Ledger level, as a security measure against potential vulnerabilities where the computer might be tricked into double baking.
+This feature will hopefully be a redundant precaution, but it's implemented at the Ledger level because the point of the Ledger is to not trust the computer.
+The current High Water Mark (HWM) -- the highest level to have been baked so far -- is displayed on the Ledger screen, and is also persisted between runs of the device.

-The sign operation will be sent to the ledger by the baking daemon when configured to bake with a ledger key.
-The ledger uses the first byte of the information to be signed -- the magic number -- to tell whether it is a block header (which is verified with the high water mark), an endorsement (which is not), or some other operation (which it will reject).
+The sign operation will be sent to the Ledger by the baking daemon when configured to bake with a Ledger key.
+The Ledger uses the first byte of the information to be signed -- the magic number -- to tell whether it is a block header (which is verified with the High Water Mark), an endorsement (which is not), or some other operation (which it will reject).

 As long as the key is configured and the high water mark constraint is followed, there is no